lit/lit/dev-docs/design/how-lit-html-works.md

 lit-html is fast, but what if it could be faster!?

 - [Declarative syntax for creating DOM Parts](https://github.com/WICG/webcomponents/issues/990).
 This could remove the requirement for lit-html to walk the `<template>` element's tree and manually instantiate Parts.
+This reduces the tree walk done in the **Create** phase.
 - Precompiling lit-html `html` tag functions (tracked in https://github.com/lit/lit/issues/189).
-This provides a mechanism to move the **Prepare** step into build tooling making the initial runtime render start at the **Create** step.
+This would allow opting into doing the **Prepare** phase in a compile step done by build tooling.
+Runtime would no longer have a **Prepare** phase.

 # Appendix